Archive for the ‘advice’ Category

 PROS PLAY THE GAME.
 FANS ONLY WATCH.

-An artist looks at the world around him, absorbing life and the personalities around him.
+An artist looks at the world around him, absorbing life and the personalities he sees.
 Artists soak up creativity of all kinds… not just animation, but live action films, comics, fine art, dance, music, sculpture, acting, writing, even architecture.
 All of these inspiring things combine to create the artist’s frame of reference.
 No one knows exactly how it all works, but this is the pool of ideas that he calls upon to inspire him to create something totally new and totally his.

 But a lot of animation students, perhaps the vast majority of them, are different than that.
 They grew up watching anime or golden age cartoons or Disney features and dreamed of making films like that themselves.
 They watched the DVD supplements and read the animation “history” books published by the studios and decided to become an animator… but not an animator in the sense of creating things… an animator who makes things exactly like the things they grew up loving.
 They practice drawing the familiar shapes used in anime or Disney style or Warner Bros cartoons, and learn to do a more than passable job of imitating poses from the films they watched as a kid.
 But if they’re asked to come up with a new design or draw something in a different style, they can’t do it.
 Their whole focus has been on the one thing they loved as a kid.
 They haven’t become an animator, they’ve become a professional fan of those particular films.